 The entry fee to Yellowstone is included.

-- Four nights' accommodation are included.
-Two nights accommodation are included at a West Yellowstone motel called West Yellowstone Lodge.
+Four nights' accommodation are included.
+Two nights accommodation are included at a Yellowstone motel called Yellowstone Motel.
 If lodging there is sold out, you will stay at a moderate category West Yellowstone motel.
 The other two nights are at the Rexburg Americinn or similar.

 Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available and will be seen at checkout.
 There is no tax.